Web development and hosting at affordable prices

 In simplest terms, this is a one-man-band or small business saying,

-Look, everyone says I ‘need‘ a web site an’ I ain’t paying all that money for nowt.
+Look, everyone says I ‘need‘ a secure web site an’ I ain’t paying all that money for nowt.
 I don’t need anything fancy, just get me on the web!

 Artistically speaking, it won’t be a masterpiece, but it will cover all the essentials you are likely to need.
-Functionally, it will be as almost as good as the £600 a year option.

 The Gold (“A whole sovereign, m’lord!?
 I ain’t never seen so much in all me life!”) class